Machine Learning in Plain Language

 Conclusion: The Time is Ripe for Machine Learning

 Machine Learning is not a futuristic luxury, but a practical tool to speed up processes, reduce costs and drive innovation.
-With the right approach – good data, clear business cases and attention to ethics – Dutch mid-sized companies can take the step from experimental pilots to scalable, future-proof ML solutions.
+With the right approach – good data, clear business cases and attention to ethics – mid-sized companies can take the step from experimental pilots to scalable, future-proof ML solutions.

 By smartly using open-source software and cloud neutrality, you avoid vendor lock-in and remain flexible.
 Start today with a small-scale project, let the numbers speak and build internal support for larger initiatives.